 Past Due Balances

 Students who have an unpaid balance with SMC may not register for subsequent terms, receive transcripts or diplomas.
 A "hold" will be placed on the student's account and monthly late fees will accrue until payment, in full, is received.
 Students with poor payment histories are required to pay, in full, at the time of registration for any charges related to tuition and fees.
 Transcripts will not be issued to current or former students with past due balances, including past-due balances on Direct Student Loans or Federal Perkins Loans.
 Saint Mary's College will assign delinquent accounts to collection agencies.
 Saint Mary's College further reserves the right to recover all costs involved with collection due to nonpayment of the outstanding balance.
 Students must agree to reimburse SMC the fees of any collection agency, which may be based on a percentage at a maximum of 33% of the debt.
-Monthly interest will also accrue.
+Interest will also accrue at 10% per annum based on California Statute.

 Loan Refunds and Overpayments